mkopylec/charon-spring-boot-starter/README.md

 Charon collects metrics per mapping.
 To report collected metrics a `com.codahale.metrics.Reporter` is needed.
-Charon includes two metrics reporters but they are disabled by default, because usually the project registers its own metrics reporters.
+Charon includes two metrics reporters but they are disabled by default.
 To enable a reporter which logs collected metrics set an appropriate configuration property:

 ```yaml